embetrix/pycrypto-helper/README.md

 ### `crypto_helper.decrypt(key_desc, ivt, encrypted_data, pin)`

-Decrypts the given encrypted data using the specified key.
+Decrypts using AES the given encrypted data using the specified key.

 - `key_desc`: A string describing the key (key file or pkcs11 uri).
 - `ìvt`: The initialization vector.